Purpose

 Control Treatment (CT)

-Participants randomized to Arm 2 will be sent an Amazon Alexa device with guidebook to help the older adult and their caregiver understand how to use the device.
+Participants randomized to Arm 2 will be sent an Amazon Alexa device with guidebook to help the older adult understand how to use the device.

 • Behavioral: Alexa with Guidebook